 For the average user, who doesn’t need all the bells and whistles (like suspension) offered by the D’lite, but still wants a high-quality multi-use trailer, the Encore is the cream-of-the-crop.

-FTC Disclosure: All opinions given are that of Two Wheeling Tots LLC.
-No monetary compensation was provided for this review, but a trailer was supplied by Burley to facilitate this review.
-Two Wheeling Tots is not an affiliate of Burley, but is an affiliate of Amazon.
+FTC Disclosure: No monetary compensation was provided for this review.
+Burley provided an Encore to Two Wheeling Tots LLC to help facilitate this review.
+All opinions and images are that of Two Wheeling Tots LLC and should not be used or replicated in any way.
+Two Wheeling Tots LLC is not an affiliate of Burley, but is an affiliate of Amazon.com.